oyvholm/utils/README.md

 branches and tags that shouldn't have been deleted.
 No need to dig around in the reflog anymore.
 Needs `git-delete-banned`.

+#### git-dbr

+Delete remote and local branches specified on the command line, but can be used with the output from `git log --format=%d` or `%D`.
+A quick and easy way to clean up the branch tree with copy+paste.

 #### git-rcmd

 Execute commands in remote ssh repositories.
 For example, to make all